SashaIvanovTarasovs/hulu-nextjs-tailwindcss-js/README.md

 yarn run dev

 </pre>
-if a bug appear on the screen :
+if a bug appear on the localhost :

 _______
 <pre>